 The name was chosen to reflect Karl’s Austrian heritage – Kaffee Eis (pronounced - café ice), which means coffee and ice cream in German.
 Kaffee Eis quickly grew a reputation for both high quality gelato (which was all initially manufactured on site) and great coffee.
 This was greatly enhanced by some very loyal locals, many of whom we still see on a regular basis, and the positive word of mouth advertising they perpetuated.

 It wasn’t long before “the little ice cream shop in Oriental Bay” couldn’t manufacture enough gelato to cover demand, so a production kitchen was set up.
-This was followed soon after by a second store on the lagoon in Frank Kitts Park (Jan 2005), and two years later a third in Courtenay Place (March 2007) and we now have our latest store in Cuba Street (November 2013).
+This was followed soon after by a second store on the lagoon in Frank Kitts Park (Jan 2005), and two years later a third in Courtenay Place (March 2007) followed by Cuba Street (November 2013) and we now have our latest store, The Kiosk TSB Arena (June 2017).

 Whilst Kaffee Eis, along with its manufacturing and distribution arm Gellicious Gelato, is now one of the biggest manufacturers of gelato in New Zealand, we remain 100% locally owned and operated.

-To show our appreciation, from 1 November 2016 we are donating 10c from every drink sold to a charity that benefits our community.
+To show our appreciation, we donate 10c from every drink sold to a charity that benefits our local community.
 The charity changes each month, check out our charity page for more information.